FriendsOfTYPO3/compatibility7/Documentation/Index.rst

 A lot of contributors have been working on this area while this functionality was part of the TYPO3 Core.
 This package is now maintained by a loose group of TYPO3 enthusiasts inside the TYPO3 Community.
-Feel free to contact `Benni Mack`_ for any questions regarding "compatibility7".
+Feel free to contact them by clicking the "Contact" link in the footer.

-.. _Benni Mack: benni.mack@typo3.org